DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-03-25-using-tags-to-summarise-a-teachers-status.md

 - induction exempt (green) - there are many reasons why a teacher may be exempt from induction
 - no induction (blue)

+This was one case where we were restricted by the short character count for a single line tag.
+The term ‘induction exempt’ is not as clear as ‘exempt from induction’ but the latter is too long.

 The teacher could have no induction because:

 - they have not started induction yet or are in their induction period